TheTechOddBug/lon-mirror/README.md

 Structural truth = invariance under transformation

-If a structure survives perturbations → it is real
+If a structure survives perturbation, it carries stable signal.
-If it collapses → it was representation
+If it collapses under mild transformation, it was representation-dependent.

 ---